inkydragon/TheMissingDoc4Julia.jl/docs/src/ElementaryMath/Trigonometry/Sine/sin.md

 # `sin`

-Compute sine of parameter in radians.
+Compute the sine of `x`, return in radians.

 ```@setup repl_only
 using LinearAlgebra